 You may override one of these methods to provide the sound samples.
-The first method is used for the VCHIQ interface, the second for all other interfaces. pBuffer is a pointer to the buffer, where the samples have to be placed. nChunkSize is the size of the buffer in words.
+The first method is used for the VCHIQ interface and the USB interface, the second for all other interfaces (including USB for 24-bit resolution, each sample occupies 3 bytes here). pBuffer is a pointer to the buffer, where the samples have to be placed. nChunkSize is the size of the buffer in words.
 Returns the number of words written to the buffer, which is normally nChunkSize, or 0 to stop the transfer.
-Each sample consists of two words (left channel, right channel), where each word must be between GetRangeMin() and GetRangeMax().
+Each sample consists of GetHWTXChannels() words, where each word must be between GetRangeMin() and GetRangeMax().
 The HDMI interface requires a special frame format here, which can be applied using ConvertIEC958Sample().